Spain overcomes extraordinary own goal to beat Croatia and reach Euro 2020 quarterfinals

 (CNN)Spain overcame conceding a remarkable own goal to edge past Croatia in extra-time, winning 5-3 in an incredible encounter to reach the Euro 2020 quarterfinals.

-Three-time European championship winner Spain had dominated the opening exchanges, but goalkeeper Unai Simon's incredible error -- a miscontrol from Pedri's back pass -- gifted Croatia a surprise lead.
+Three-time European Championship winner Spain had dominated the opening exchanges, but goalkeeper Unai Simon's incredible error -- a miscontrol from Pedri's back pass -- gifted Croatia a surprise lead.

 However, goals from Pablo Sarabia, Cesar Azpilicueta and Ferran Torres turned the game on its head and gave Spain a two-goal cushion heading into the final five minutes.

-Somehow, Croatia mounted an unlikely late recovery to level the scores and take the tie to extra-time, but Spain once again reasserted its dominance to win its first knockout match at a major competition since it won the European Championship in 2012.
+Somehow, Croatia mounted an unlikely late recovery to level the scores and take the tie to extra-time, but Spain once again reasserted its dominance to win its first knockout match at a major competition since it lifted the European Championship in 2012.

 Goals galore